Ready, Set, Zoom!

 Ready, Set, Zoom! is a 1955 Warner Bros.
 Looney Tunes cartoon directed by Chuck Jones.
 The short was released on April 30, 1955, and stars Wile E. Coyote and the Road Runner.

-The title of the cartoon is a play on "Ready, set, go!".

 Plot

-Introduction: The Road Runner (with the mock genus/species name in faux-Latin Speedipus Rex) is in the middle of the road.
-After surveying his surroundings, he dashes at hyperspeed onto a low plateau, then continues to mountain roads and leaves dust clouds everywhere.
+The Road Runner (with the mock Binomial nomenclature Speedipus Rex) is in the middle of the road.
+After surveying his surroundings, he dashes at hyper speed onto a low plateau, then continues to mountain roads and leaves dust clouds everywhere.
 Meanwhile, Wile E. Coyote (Famishus-Famishus) emerges from his cave after a good night's sleep and is soon fully awoken by a Beep-beep.
 He peeks over the plateau to see the Road Runner at the bottom and strides down the vertical edge with eating utensils, in pursuit of breakfast.
 The Road Runner taunts his nemesis by dodging at the last possible moment, allowing the coyote to slam into the rock floor.
 The chase moves to the real roads, and the Road Runner taunts him with a Beep-beep before blasting into Mach 187, disappearing beyond the 10 mile horizon in only 6 frames of film, causing Wile E.'s entire jaw to hang open and then drop out as he enters a cloud.
-The coyote trails dust as he reclines on a low rock to dream his next plan.
+The coyote trails dust as he reclines on a low rock to think of his next plan.